LingleDev/LingleDev/README.md

 # Projects
 * [Hulkbot](https://hulkbot.xyz/) - a powerful Discord bot with endless capabilities to help you manage your server the right way.
-* [Evette](https://lingle.is-a.dev/Evette) - a fun, easy-going economy bot to keep your server entertaining! (project is dead)
+* [Evette](https://evette.xyz/) - a fun, easy-going economy bot to keep your server entertaining!

 # Certifications
 I'm certified in multiple industry standard programs, such as: